-Our mission is to celebrate theatre and create opportunities for performing artists like you!
+At the Vancouver Fringe we celebrate theatre and create opportunities for performing artists like you!

 As a Fringe artist you’ll have access to Festival resources to produce and publicize your show, you’ll rub shoulders with movers and shakers in Vancouver Theatre, and receive 100% of the regular box office revenue from your show!
 Fringe shows are un-juried and uncensored.
 That means that for the Mainstage category, you do not need to submit a script – or even tell us what your show is about – when you apply.
 Anyone can submit a show for the Festival!
-One-man shows, drama, acrobats, queer burlesque – we take them all!
+One-person shows, drama, acrobats, queer burlesque – we take them all!

 A company (or individual) applies for a spot in the Fringe by submitting an application form and fee.
 There are four separate categories to apply to, and each company is limited to one spot per year.

 Sponsored by the Lochmaddy Foundation, this is a Mainstage venue completely dedicated to published dramatic works.
 A Mainstage venue spot refers to shows that are placed in a venue supplied by the Festival, including a technician, basic lighting, and sound.
 These shows can be from 30-100 minutes in length.
 Each group has 15 minutes to set up before each performance, and 15 minutes to take down afterwards.
 In the Dramatic Works category, artists must be using a previously produced script classified as a Drama by the publisher with 2 or more actors.
 Artists may not apply with their own script.
 Applicants will be accepted on a first-come, first-served basis, pending script eligibility.
-The fee is $800 including a $50 non-refundable administration fee.

 Site-Specific applicants provide their own venue, technician, lighting, and sound.
 Site-Specific shows must be created for their space, and may not take place in a traditional theatre.
 Some previous examples of Site-Specific shows include: